-The Biometric Residence Permit (BRP) is a residence permit which reports a migrant’s biographic details and biometric information.
+The Biometric Residence Permit (BRP) is an immigration document that details a migrant’s biographic details and biometric information, it is a small card that looks similar to a driving licence.
 It also shows your immigration status and entitlements of your stay in the UK.

 You will receive a BRP only under specific circumstances.
 If you wish to learn more, you can get in touch with our team of professional immigration lawyers in London.
 You can call us on 020 4502 8582.

 - Which details are reported on my BRP?

 - What can I use my Biometric Residence Permit for?

 - How do I apply for a Biometric Residence Permit?